 All things considered, I think the recipe turned out great, at least according to my husband and son.
 Too bad Thanh is not here to give me her seal of approval.

-- To prepare the eggs, place them in a pot with cold water and bring to a boil.
+To prepare the eggs, place them in a pot with cold water and bring to a boil.
 Allow the water to boil for 6 minutes.
-Remove from heat and place the eggs in a container with cold water so they are easy to peel.
+Remove from heat and place the eggs in a container with cold water and ice so they are easy to peel.
 Set them aside.

 - On medium heat saute the pork belly with the shallots, 5 spice powder, garlic and palm sugar, and allow the sugar to caramelize slightly.